shirish93/shirish93.github.io/_ideas/2024-03-15-chhyang-modern.md

 ---
-layout: post
-title: Chhyang making business & brewkit
 author: shirish
 categories:
 - innovation
 - research
 - ideas
 - Kathmandu
+last_modified_at: '2026-08-04'
+layout: post
+title: Chhyang making business & brewkit
 ---

 What might it take to start a chhyang brewkit business in Kathmandu, and would it be legal?

 1. Gotta learn the Tradition